JonasNasimzada/Frequency-Aware-Gaze-based-Authentication/README.md

 Pranav Abraham Mathews

 ## Overview
-This is source code for our eye movement biometrics model, Eye Know You Too.
+This is the source code for our eye movement biometrics model, Eye Know You Too.

 ## Citation of the "Eye Know You Too" paper
 D. Lohr and O. V. Komogortsev, "Eye Know You Too: Toward Viable End-to-End Eye